vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 ### Creating a new Vweb project

-V projects can be created anywhere and don't need to have any structure:
+V projects can be created anywhere and don't need to have a certain structure:

 ```bash
 mkdir blog